chloecousin/Butterflies/README.md

 4. Provides livelihood
 5. Protects us

 The butterfly population has been widely studied across the world over the last decades.
 The butterflies are indeed thought to be one of the best indicators of a healthy environment.
 As they have short life cycles, they have quick responses to environmental changes.

 The purpose of this analysis is to :
 - understand how the butterflies population varies and
-- predict its evolution over the next years as external factors in their environment will evolve as well, for better or for worse
+- predict its evolution over the next years as external factors in their environment will evolve as well

-## Initial Findings

 ## Datasets